wlejon/vah/docs/instructions.md

 we're looking to expand the workflow app to include execution.

-each node will execute. we'll trace the path as it goes. we need to design this system in a way that works well in our architecture. the architecture should support this use case exceptionally well. please review what we have and after you have earned your understanding, please create some
+each node will execute. we'll trace the path as it goes. we need to design this system in a way that works well in our architecture. the architecture should support this use case exceptionally well. please review what we have and after you have earned your understanding, please read the workflow documents in the docs folder (docs/workflow-*.md). please tell me what you think.